robin991/Gesture-Recognition/README.md

 ## Conclusion:
 Based on the below observations the performance of Convolution 3D is better out of the two.
-The ‘.h5’ is available along with this file giving the Training accuracy 83.90% and Validation Accuracy 82.0%
 ### Conv3D:-
 Train_Accuracy: 0.839
 Val_Accuracy: 0.82